apecloud/kubeblocks/docs/user_docs/installation/chatgpt-retrieval-plugin-with-kubeblocks.md

 ***Before you start***
 - Make sure you have the Plugin authorities from OpenAI.
 If don't, you can join the [waiting list here](https://openai.com/waitlist/plugins).
 - An OPENAI_API_KEY for the Plugin to call OpenAI embedding APIs.
-- kbcli & the lastest KubeBlocks version are installed.
+- kbcli & the latest KubeBlocks version are installed.
 See [Install and uninstall kbcli and KubeBlocks](installation/install-and-uninstall-kbcli-and-kubeblocks.md).

 ***Steps:***